Lina Kostenko: Life in independent Ukraine

 In 1991, Kostenko moved to the Chornobyl Exclusion Zone, saying that she wished to "gain strength," though she cautioned others against doing so.
 Following the death of her husband Vasyl Tsvirkunov in 2000, she went into a hiatus from writing.

 In 2010, Notes of a Ukrainian Madman was released.
 It was her first novel, and her first book since her 1989 Selected Works.
 The release of Notes was intended to be followed by a book tour across Ukraine, but abruptly ended in Lviv, allegedly after Kostenko had been offended either by Lviv residents selling tickets to the presentation (which was intended to be free) or by critics who disliked the book.

 In 2005, an attempt was made by then-President Viktor Yushchenko to decorate Kostenko as a Hero of Ukraine, the highest reward of the state.
 However, Kostenko refused the award, declaring, "I will not wear political jewellery."

-Amidst the 2022 Russian invasion of Ukraine, Kostenko criticised the usage of obscene language and publicly opposed its legalisation, writing on social media, "There is, perhaps, no other such thing [as the Ukrainian language] in the whole world.
+Amidst the 2022 Russian invasion of Ukraine, Kostenko criticized the usage of obscene language and publicly opposed its appearance in the media, on billboards, and postage stamps.
+This was primarily a reaction to slogan "Russian warship, go fuck yourself," which became very popular in Ukraine in response to the Russian invasion.
+Kostenko felt the slogan, and its use of Russian language vulgarity, reflected poorly on Ukraine and the beauty of the Ukrainian language, stating: "there is, perhaps, no other such thing [as the Ukrainian language] in the whole world.
 The language is a nightingale, while the devil is blabbering on."